makerdao/developer.makerdao.com/dai/1/stability.md

 Dai 1.0 seeks to maintain stable value relative to a reference; the US Dollar.

-To this end, the system must ensure that the amount of Dai in circulation is at all times backed by at least the equivalent amount of collateral (valued in USD).
+To this end, the system must ensure that the amount of Dai in circulation is at all times backed by at least the equivalent USD amount of collateral.

 In order to achieve this:

-- Collateral is valued using a reference price, `ETHUSD`, (`pip`) which is provided by a trusted external oracle. (link to feeds)
+- Collateral is valued using a reference price, `ETHUSD`, (`pip`) which is provided by a trusted [external oracle]({{ "feeds/" | relative_url }}).
 - Debt is valued at target price (`par`), which is pegged at 1 USD for Dai 1.0
 - A minimum acceptable ratio of debt to collateral (`mat`) is set via governance and enforced by liquidadating unsafe borrowing positions when nececssary.

-The target price is essetially what the system considers to be the USD value of 1 Dai as it is the rate at which the value of all debt and collateral is compared.
+The target price is essetially what the system considers to be the USD value of 1 Dai and is the rate at which the value of all debt and collateral is compared.

 - `pip`: USD/ETH - external reference price
 - `par`: USD/DAI - target price

-The system enforces the target rate `par` by using it to derive DAI/ETH in all comparisons of debt:collateral.
+The system enforces the target price `par` by using it to derive the DAI/ETH ration in all comparisons of debt:collateral.

 #### CDP Safety